 Today people who believe and acknowledge Jesus Christ as the Messiah might identify themselves as Christians.
 With the God (as the Father), Jesus (as the Son) and the Holy Spirit comes the Holy Trinity which Christians believe that God is made of three divine persons.
 This blog post explores how one can conduct a biographical investigation of Jesus of Nazareth using our research collection at NYPL.

 According to the New Testament, sometime in his early 30s, he started his ministry where he preached and performed miracles with his 12 disciples.
-Sometime between 31-33 A.D., Jesus was ordered to be crucified for his alleged crimes of heterodoxical-teaching and preaching in Jerusalem.
+In the 1st A.D., Jesus was ordered to be crucified for his alleged crimes of heterodoxical-teaching and preaching in Jerusalem.
 In the NT, it states that Jesus was not found in the tomb but was resurrected and would return for the Second Coming.